pluralitybook/plurality/contents/english/6-5-learning.md

 ### Resilient Learning Systems

 The 2022 global reports of PISA[^PISA] & ICCS[^ICCS] point out that Taiwan, Japan, South Korea, and Lithuania grew against the trend during the pandemic, and are considered to have resilient education systems[^EdResilience].
-One of the outstanding factors for Taiwan is the diverse co-creation teaching model of Curriculum Guidelines 108, which successfully combines physical and digital learning tools, and regards "autonomy, interaction, and co-prosperity" as new core values, inspiring a sense of mission towards global sustainable development[^EdSDGs].
+One of the outstanding factors for Taiwan is the diverse co-creation teaching model of 2019 Basic Education Curriculum, which successfully combines physical and digital learning tools, and regards "spontaneity, interaction, and common good" as new core values, inspiring a sense of mission towards global sustainable development[^EdSDGs].

 [^ICCS]: https://www.iea.nl/studies/iea/iccs/2022
 [^PISA]: https://www.oecd.org/pisa/ & https://focustaiwan.tw/culture/202312060017